The C/C++ perspective

 - bbutil.h and bbutil.c, which provide convenient utility functions for commonly used operations such as loading textures and rendering text.

-The editor provides specialized features for editing your C/C++ files.
-The editor features syntax highlighting, formatting, code folding, and code completion.
+The editor provides specialized features for editing your C/C++ files such as syntax highlighting, formatting, code folding, and code completion.

-The Outline view displays the structure of the file currently open in the editor.
+The Outline view displays the structure of the file that is open in the editor.

 The Problems view displays any errors encountered during a build.
 You can double-click a problem in this view to take you to the source of the problem.

-The Properties view shows the attributes of the item currently selected in a view or the editor.
+The Properties view shows the attributes of the item that is selected in a view or in the editor.
+You can display properties by category or filter advanced properties.
+You can also restore the selected property to its default value.

 The Tasks view lists tasks that you want to keep track of, either as a schedule of things to do or a history of things that have been done.